 The FAA's Next Generation Air Transportation System (NextGen) is an ongoing and comprehensive transformation of the current National Airspace System.
 The conversion to NextGen includes a complete overhaul of current and outdated ground-based technology systems associated with air traffic control and navigation technology in an effort to integrate new satellite-based technologies and enhance the airspace system across multiple fronts.
-The NextGen system will also update and enhance GPS technology (e.g., existing GPS IAPs at ORF), reduce congestion, increase airspace capacity, minimize (or reduce) delays, reduce fuel consumption, and increase the operational safety of flight.
+The NextGen system will also update and enhance GPS technology, reduce congestion, increase airspace capacity, minimize (or reduce) delays, reduce fuel consumption, and increase the operational safety of flight.